victorhook/slamdeck/README.md

 | Micro-USB connection | 1 | Used to program the ESP32-S3 |
 | DS28E05R | 1 | 1-Wire EEPROM, used by the Crazyflie to identify the deck |
 Resistors, capacitors & inductors | x | Necessary for the rest of the components to work correctly. |

+The schematic for the main PCB board can be found [here](schematics/slamdeck-main.pdf) and the schematic for the "satellite" board (the small PCB with the sensor) can be found [here](schematics/slamdeck-satellite.pdf).

 ---